 The first-round interview is one of the most important quality gates in your hiring process.
 It is where you separate candidates who looked good on paper from candidates who genuinely articulate their experience, demonstrate the communication skills your role requires, and show authentic interest in this specific opportunity.
 That gatekeeping function is valuable.
 The twenty-minute scheduling-and-note-taking exercise wrapped around it is not.

 Automating the administrative infrastructure of the first round — the scheduling, the note-taking, the summary generation, the calendar coordination — does not diminish its value as a quality gate.
 It focuses it.
-Your team\’s time is spent on genuine evaluation rather than logistics.
-Your decisions are based on complete, accurate records rather than selective memory.
-Your candidates are assessed consistently rather than variably.
+Your team’s time is spent on genuine evaluation rather than logistics.
+Decision-making relies on complete, accurate records rather than selective memory.
+Candidates are assessed consistently rather than variably.
 And your hiring timelines compress in the place they most commonly stall — the gap between screening and hiring manager interview.